wp-plugins/fpw-category-thumbnails/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Added missing strings for translations
+* Fixed loading of text domain for translations
+* included Polish trnslation

 = 1.4.4 =
 * Change to make it 100% predictable which thumbnail will be used in case of multiple categories selection